natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Hurricane%20Mk%20IV.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} British strike aircraft {{Battle-rating}}.
 It was introduced in [[Update 1.51 "Cold Steel"]].
-A ground-attack variant of the Hurricane, the Mk IV can carry an arsenal of high-calibre cannons, rockets, or bombs.
+A ground-attack variant of the Hurricane, the Mk IV can carry an arsenal of heavy-calibre cannons, rockets, or bombs.

-Some players feel that this plane is overpowered in Arcade Mode with its twin 40 mm cannons.
-Since the planes are relatively slow in this rank it is easier to shoot them down.
-However, the weight of the cannons makes the plane difficult to handle, making it an awkward turn fighter, and like any other Hurricane it is not as well suited to Boom & Zoom due to its slow climb rate, made worse by the weight of the cannons.
-Additionally, players at this rank rarely have the skill and accuracy necessary for this plane to reach its potential.
-It is recommended to go for ground targets like light and medium tanks, AAA and armoured cars.
-This is how you would help your team succeed in battle.
-However, equipping Air Target rounds and turning enemy planes into aerosol can be infinitely more fun.
+Famous for its twin 40 mm gunpods, this aircraft is intended for ground attack duties.
+Boasting a more powerful Merlin 24 engine than the other Hurricanes in-game, this aircraft is rather unique in more than one way.

 == General info ==
 === Flight performance ===